fraserlove/gpt-alpha/README.md

 ```bash
 python hellaswag.py -m {hf_user}/{hf_model}
 ```
-Analysis of training the model, including plots of the loss trajectory and HellaSwag score throughout training, is performed within `eval/train_eval.ipynb`.
+Analysis of training, including plots of the loss trajectory and HellaSwag score throughout training, is performed within `eval/train_eval.ipynb`.

 A full evaluation can be performed by running the [Eleuther LM Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness).
 In order to run the evaluation harness the model must be exported to a HuggingFace transformer model.
 This is achieved via the `save_pretrained()` method within GPT which saves the model weights to a HuggingFace GPT-2 model, transposing the relevant tensors.
 For example, `attn.c_proj.weight` must be transposed because it was initially used as weights withing a Conv1D module rather than a Linear module.
-This has already been done and the model is avaliable on HuggingFace Hub [here](https://huggingface.co/fraserlove/gpt-alpha).
-Now download the Eleuther LM Evaluation Harness to perform evaluation on this model.
+This has already been done and GPT-α is avaliable on HuggingFace Hub [here](https://huggingface.co/fraserlove/gpt-alpha).
+Now download the Eleuther LM Evaluation Harness to perform evaluation.
 Run the following to download and install it.
 ```
 git clone https://github.com/EleutherAI/lm-evaluation-harness/
 cd lm-evaluation-harness